What do trout eat during the winter? (and how to imitate them)

 Surface – Winter Dry Fly Fishing

-For this reason, it is only worthwhile throwing dry flies when you can actively see trout surface feeding.
+It is only worthwhile throwing dry flies when you can actively see trout surface feeding.

 In most of the country midges and the occasional blue wing olive mayfly (BWO) hatch make up the majority of winter food taken from the surface.

 Both insects usually hatch during the warmest part of the day, which is usually between 10 am to 3 pm.
-BWO typically only hatch when the water temperature is above 38f, but are much more likely in temperatures above 40.
-Midges, are less temperature dependent and will hatch when their lifecycle dictates.
+BWO typically only hatch when the water temperature is above 38f but are much more likely in temperatures above 40.
+Midges are less temperature dependent and will hatch when their lifecycle dictates.

 BWO are olive, to dark olive while the midges range from white to black.
 Their sizes range between #18#-#26, although due to ease of use, few fishermen will go smaller than a #24.
 When trout are surface feeding, it is generally better to fish smaller, rather than larger.

-There are dozens of midge patterns, here are a few examples
+There are dozens of midge patterns, here are a few examples.

 Midge flies